 Prices of Breast Lift (Mastopexy) will vary within a range because of some variables such as whether an implant will be needed or not and if that implant is silicone or saline.
 The cost of breast lift (Mastopexy) will also vary with the type of anesthesia chosen.

-Range of price for Breast lift (Mastopexy): $4750-8500 as of March 2013 Please note the final cost can only be determined after examination and discussion with the patient
+Range of price for Breast lift (Mastopexy): starting at $6500 as of March 2013 Please note the final cost can only be determined after examination and discussion with the patient

 Watch for specials!!!!!

 Call Dr. Sacks in Phoenix, AZ today and see if a breast lift is right for you!